Renovation of Carnegie building, grounds work (Sept. 18, 2023)

-Library Needs You to Get Loud One More Time! (early October 2021)
+Library Needs You to Get Loud One More Time!
+(October 2021)

 We were notified recently that the United States Department of Agriculture (USDA) - Rural Development office, the group processing our loan application for the library expansion, is requesting a public hearing to show that there is public support for the library expansion project.
 The public hearing has been scheduled for Thursday, October 14.